-For the award of B.E. in Power Engineering and calculation of final result, the academic weight-age fixed for four year programme is as under based on WAL:
+For the award of B.E. in Power Engineering and calculation of final result, the academic weight-age fixed for four year programme is as under based on WAL;

-10% from first year (5% per semester)
+(5% per semester)

-20% from second year (10% per semester)
+(10% per semester)

-30% from third year (15% per semester)
+(15% per semester)

-40% from fourth year (20% per semester)
+(20% per semester)

-^{}For in-service candidate, 10% from two modules viz.
+\For in-service candidate, 10% from two modules viz.
 Fluid Mechanics (FLM102) and Applied Mathematics (AMA103) as decided in 31st AB meeting.
 These two modules will be offered as bridge course and the result will be considered for the calculation of final result.